How do you tell the difference between Annie and Archie?

 Eggs will start to hatch approximately 32-33 days after the third egg is laid.
 Hatching takes 24-48 hours usually.

-I haven’t seen Alden in a while, is he ok?
+I haven’t seen Archie in a while, is he ok?

 Is Annie ignoring her first egg?